Victoria (mythology): History and iconography

 With the ascendancy of Christianity, Rome's religious affairs and institutions remained under the authority of the ruling emperor as pontifex maximus, whether he was Christian or pagan.
 On the whole, Senates still respected, or at least allowed the performance of pagan sacrificial rites deemed essential to Rome's well-being, including the sacrifice to Victoria at her Senate-house altar before every meeting.
 This had been an essential procedure ever since the altar had been given by Octavian, in 29 BC.
 In 379 the Christian emperor Gratian refused the post of pontifex maximus, and abolished state support of Rome's traditional deities and rites.
 In 382 he had Victoria's altar removed from her temple at the Curia Julia.
 They had been removed before, by Constantius II, and had been returned after protest.
-This time, despite widespread anger and anxietie, shared by officials at the highest level, they were not restored.
+This time, despite widespread anger and anxiety, shared by officials at the highest level, they were not restored.

 Winged victories

 Winged figures, very often in pairs, representing victory and referred to as winged victories, are common in Roman official iconography, typically hovering high in a composition, and often filling spaces in spandrels or other gaps in architecture.
-These represent the "spirit of victory" rather than a full-blown deity.
+Sometimes, these represent the "spirit of victory" rather than an actual deity.
 Pairs of winged victories continued to appear after the Christianization of the Roman Empire and gradually evolved into depictions of Christian angels.
 A pair, facing inwards, fitted very conveniently into the spandrels of arches, and have been very common in Triumphal arches and similar designs where a circular element is framed by a rectangle.